OpenTTD/website/_posts/2024-02-18-how-its-made.md

 One thing of note here is that no author can self-approve a PR, even if they have commit access to OpenTTD.
 In this sense, all PR authors are treated equal and need to follow the same process to get a PR approved.

-Finally, if a PR has the coveted approval, it is merged into the main code base.
+Finally, if a PR has the coveted approval, it can be merged into the main code base.
+This can be done by the person approving it, but especially for bigger changes we like the merge to be done by a second set of eyes.
 From that point in time it is part of the game, but not yet in the version you are playing right now.
 For this it still needs a release, which we'll cover in the next section.